This post may contain affiliate links. Please read my disclaimer for more information.

 These dark roasts cannot support drip coffees/filtered, French Press, Aeropress, etc., because of their dark tone.

 Other brewing methods allow boiling water to sit with the coffee for minutes.
-If a dark ground coffee will sit in the boiling water for 5 minutes, you won’t taste coffee; you will taste dense, bitter water and nothing else.
+For example, if a dark ground coffee sits in the boiling water for 5 minutes, you won’t taste coffee; you will taste dense, bitter water and nothing else.

 But thanks to technology, with multiple brewing methods, and different roasts, you can taste espressos and many other coffees with the same beans.